What is Marketing Strategy?

 Reach your target audience.

-One of the most compelling reasons to create a marketing strategy is connecting with the right people.
-In order to craft compelling messaging, you need to identify your customers—who they are and what they want from your business.
+One of the most compelling reasons to develop a marketing strategy is to connect with the right people.
+To craft persuasive messaging, you need to identify your customers—who they are and what they want from your business.
 This research allows you to discover the most effective ways to reach and impact your intended audience.

 Spend money in the right places.

-Let’s face it: when it comes to connecting with customers, there are an overwhelming amount of marketing channels to choose from.
-In addition to traditional methods, such as print and TV advertising, there are a plethora of digital marketing options, like social media, Pay-Per-Click (PPC) advertising, email marketing, and more.
+Let’s face it: when it comes to connecting with customers, there are an overwhelming number of marketing channels to choose from.
+In addition to traditional methods, such as print and TV advertising, there are numerous digital marketing options, including social media, Pay-Per-Click (PPC) advertising, email marketing, and more.
 The data discovery involved in a marketing strategy helps you understand where to invest your marketing spend for maximum return.

 Stay consistent.

 When you’re building your brand and attempting to reach new customers, consistency is key.
-Your messaging and visuals across channels should always stay in line with the overall identity of your company.
+Your messaging and visuals across all channels should always align with your company's overall identity.
 A marketing strategy provides guidelines, ensuring that the message you deliver is clear, consistent, and recognizable.

 Measure outcomes.